WassimAttar/managehosting/README.md

 		pass : dD1M1TXEWGKX
 		##########################

-Create hosting for a static application for the domain johndoe.com with only ftp account
+Create hosting for a static application for the domain johndoe.com with only sftp account

     ./managehosting --account johndoe --domain johndoe.com --withftp --create --execute